Turkey's Erdogan visits Iran to improve ties after split over Syria

 "Our relations with Turkey have entered a new phase and we hope this trend continues.
 Besides serving the interests of the two countries, we hope our dialogue (with Turkey) serve regional interests as well," Iranian Foreign Ministry spokeswoman Marzieh Afkham told reporters in Tehran.

-"As two neighbors and Muslim countries, Iran and Turkey enjoy many commonalities and many cooperation opportunities."
+"As two neighbours and Muslim countries, Iran and Turkey enjoy many commonalities and many cooperation opportunities."

 Analysts said the main focus of Erdogan's visit was expanding economic cooperation, finessing any political disputes for now.
 "Considering that the economy and energy ministers are accompanying Erdogan, we can say this trip is business-targeted," said Tehran-based analyst Hossein Foroughi.